-Once processed, the SFU will distribute your DSSG in two installments: £2000 asap and £2000 at the end of January.
+Once processed, the SFU will distribute your DSSG in two instalments: £2000 asap and £2000 at the end of January.

-This scholarships is for first year students who are in danger of not completing their course due to financial hardship and/or personal circumstances from the following Schools:
+This scholarship is for first-year students studying full-time, who are in danger of not completing their course due to financial hardship and/or personal circumstances from the following Schools:

 - Duncan of Jordanstone College of Art & Design

 - School of Education and Social Work